Elinor Goldschmied

-Elinor Violet Goldschmied (née Sinnott; 15 December 1910 – 27 February 2009) was an English educationalist.
+Violet Elinor Goldschmied (née Sinnott; 15 December 1910 – 27 February 2009) was an English educationalist.
 Educated at the London School of Economics and qualified as a psychiatric social worker, she worked in an Italian state institution for illegitimate and abandoned children before moving to a home for single mothers in Milan, overseeing changes to the education of children and the training of staff, leading to a transformation of childcare in Italy.
-Goldschmied developed the concept of "heuristic play" as a means of relax play for babies under the age of two and for maintaining a special relationship with an individual member of staff.
-She also introduced a "treasure basket" containing non-dangerous household items in a low, open basket, an exploration task that was designed not to have any physical intervention from an overseeing adult.
+Goldschmied developed the concept of the "treasure basket" containing safe, multi-sensory household items in a low, open basket, for children able to sit and explore independently without physical adult intervention.
+The concept of "heuristic play" grew out of the treasure basket as a means of autonomous play for babies under the age of two.
+Goldschmied also developed the “Key Person approach” (KPA) within non maternal childcare settings for establishing meaningful attachment relationships within nurseries.